The Power Of The Dog Leads Oscar Nominations With 12 - UrduPoint

 'The Power Of The Dog' Leads Oscar Nominations With 12

-Jane Campion's gothic Western "The Power of the Dog" led the Oscars nominations Tuesday, fending off a crowded field of movies from a year in which Covid-weary audiences slowly headed back into movie theaters
+Jane Campion's gothic Western "The Power of the Dog" led the Oscars nominations Tuesday, as the Netflix film fended off big-screen studio movies from a year in which Covid-weary audiences slowly headed back into theaters

-Los Angeles, (UrduPoint / Pakistan Point News - 8th Feb, 2022 ) :Jane Campion's gothic Western "The Power of the Dog" led the Oscars nominations Tuesday, fending off a crowded field of movies from a year in which Covid-weary audiences slowly headed back into movie theaters.
+Los Angeles, (UrduPoint / Pakistan Point News - 8th Feb, 2022 ) :Jane Campion's gothic Western "The Power of the Dog" led the Oscars nominations Tuesday, as the Netflix film fended off big-screen studio movies from a year in which Covid-weary audiences slowly headed back into theaters.

-The movie about a repressed 1920s cattle rancher in Montana released by Netflix earned 12 nods ahead of next month's Oscars gala, including best director -- making Campion the first female auteur nominated twice in academy Award history.
+The eerie, psychological drama about a repressed 1920s cattle rancher in Montana earned 12 nods ahead of next month's Oscars gala, including best director -- making Campion the first female auteur nominated twice in academy Award history.

 "The Power of the Dog" was also nominated for best picture, and landed acting nods for Benedict Cumberbatch, Kirsten Dunst, Jesse Plemons and Kodi Smit-McPhee.

 Campion was last nominated 28 years ago for "The Piano."
+The streaming film held off a number of giant cinematic spectacles -- many of which were pushed back into 2021 as theaters remained closed during the first year of the coronavirus pandemic -- in this year's diverse race for Hollywood's biggest awards.

-Sprawling sci-fi epic "Dune" landed in second place overall, landing 10 nods including best picture, although its director Denis Villeneuve was overlooked by the Academy of Motion Picture Arts and Sciences.
+Sprawling sci-fi epic "Dune," which premiered in theaters and on HBO Max simultaneously, landed in second place overall with 10 nods, including one for best picture.

-As expected, the adaptation of Frank Herbert's sprawling novel set on a desert planet plagued by monstrous sandworms scored well across technical categories including cinematography, visual effects and sound.
+As expected, the adaptation of Frank Herbert's popular 1965 novel set on a desert planet plagued by monstrous sandworms scored well across technical categories including cinematography, visual effects and sound.

+But its director Denis Villeneuve was surprisingly overlooked by the Academy of Motion Picture Arts and Sciences.

-Other coveted directing slots went to Kenneth Branagh for black-and-white childhood drama "Belfast" and Steven Spielberg for musical "West Side Story," with each film securing seven nominations.
+Other coveted directing nods went to Kenneth Branagh for black-and-white childhood drama "Belfast" and Steven Spielberg for musical "West Side Story," with each film securing seven nominations.

 Spielberg's decision to remake the most honored musical in Oscars history had been criticized as unnecessary by some, but it won over voters to earn a best picture nomination, and another for supporting actress for Ariana DeBose as Anita.

-The directing category was rounded out by Paul Thomas Anderson for "Licorice Pizza," and Japanese filmmaker Ryusuke Hamaguchi -- whose subtitled, three-hour drama "Drive My car" also earned a rare best picture nomination.
+The directing category was rounded out by Paul Thomas Anderson for coming-of-age movie "Licorice Pizza," and Japanese filmmaker Ryusuke Hamaguchi -- whose subtitled, three-hour drama "Drive My Car" also earned a best picture nomination, rare for a foreign language film.

+- 'Wide open' race - As widely predicted, frontrunner Will Smith earned recognition for his portrayal of the father of tennis greats Serena and Venus Williams in "King Richard," which took six nods overall.

+He is up against Cumberbatch, Denzel Washington ("The Tragedy of Macbeth"), Andrew Garfield ("tick, tick...BOOM!") and Javier Bardem ("Being the Ricardos.")
+"From Compton to Wimbledon to Academy awards.

+The best original song category also featured a number of starry Names such as Beyonce, Billie Eilish, Van Morrison and Lin-Manuel Miranda.

+The plethora of A-listers among Tuesday's nominees will be a welcome sight for the Academy, after last year's Oscars gala -- which featured many smaller movies barely known to the wider public -- suffered from abysmal television ratings.

-Hopes that larger-than-life, unapologetically commercial box office hits like "Spider-Man: No Way Home" and 007 outing "No Time To Die" could break into the best picture race were thwarted.
+But hopes that larger-than-life, unapologetically commercial box office hits like "Spider-Man: No Way Home" and 007 outing "No Time To Die" could break into the best picture race -- and boost flagging Oscars audiences -- were thwarted.

 The $1.8 billion-grossing "Spider-Man" film landed only a visual effects nomination, while Daniel Craig's final James bond film earned three nods.